 5. Can Alexa Control a Nest Thermostat?

-Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
-That being said, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Users can lock the Nest to keep it from making any adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Users can lock the Nest to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest: